-- Refills of prescriptions are allowed only after 75% of the allowed amount of the previous prescription has been used (e.g., 23 days in a 30-day supply). - Insulin, needles, and syringes purchased on the same day will have one copayment; otherwise, each has a separate copayment.
+- Refills of prescriptions are allowed only after 75% of the allowed amount of the previous prescription has been used (e.g., 23 days into a 30-day supply).
+Your pharmacist may be able to synchronize the refill date for your prescriptions.
+Ask your pharmacist if prescription drug medication synchronization is available for drugs. - Insulin, needles, and syringes purchased on the same day will have one copayment; otherwise, each has a separate copayment.
 Blood glucose strips and lancets purchased on the same day will have one copayment.
 Otherwise, each has a separate copayment.
-These are the only diabetic supplies available as prescription drug benefits under the plan.
-Glucose monitors always have a separate copayment. - If your drug is not covered and you think it should be, you may ask us to make an exception to the drug coverage rules.
-Your doctor or other prescriber must give us a statement that explains the medical reasons for requesting an exception
+Glucose monitors and other diabetic supplies and equipment always have a separate copayment. - If your drug is not covered and you think it should be, you may ask us to make an exception to the drug coverage rules.
+Your doctor or other prescriber must give us a statement that explains the medical reasons for requesting an exception.